 WASC Western Association of Schools and Colleges

 Coursework accepted cannot be remedial or post-baccalaureate in nature.
-Transfer credit is not posted to students' records, but the credit is kept on file for use in completion of degrees or certificates at FLC.
+Transfer credit awarded may not be reflected on students' records, but the credit is kept on file for use in completion of degrees or certificates at FLC.

-Official transcripts from colleges, universities and high schools should be sent to:
+Official transcripts from colleges, universities, foreign transcript evaluation agencies and high schools should be sent to:

 Folsom Lake College

 Folsom, CA 95630

 A student enrolling in one of the Los Rios colleges may rightfully expect that students, faculty and administrators will maintain an environment in which there is freedom to learn.
 Student conduct must comply with federal and state laws, college rules and regulations and district policies and regulations.
 Students who violate such rules and regulations are subject to disciplinary action.